 Information about the North Carolina Board of Bar Examiners is available online and includes links to all important documents needed to sit for the UBE exam in North Carolina.
 The test is administered each year in February and July.

 - FAQ Handbook (requires elon.edu username and password)

 - Elon Law Bar Passage Information, Including ABA Bar Passage Data Reports

 The Multistate Professional Responsibility Examination (MPRE) is a 60-question, two-hour-and-five-minute, multiple-choice examination administered three times each year.
 The purpose of the MPRE is to measure the examinee’s knowledge and understanding of standards associated with lawyers’ professional conduct.
-It is based on the law governing the conduct of lawyers, including the disciplinary regulations of professional conduct set forth in the American Bar Association (ABA) Model Rules of Professional Conduct, the ABA Model Code of Judicial Conduct, as well as generally recognized principles established in case law and in procedural and evidentiary rules as well as controlling constitutional decisions.
-A list of jurisdictions currently using the MPRE is available on the MPRE website noted above.
+It is based on the law governing the conduct of lawyers, including the disciplinary regulations of professional conduct set forth in the American Bar Association Model Rules of Professional Conduct, the ABA Model Code of Judicial Conduct, as well as generally recognized principles established in case law and in procedural and evidentiary rules, plus controlling constitutional decisions.
+A list of jurisdictions currently using the MPRE is available on the MPRE website.
 Passing scores are established by each jurisdiction.

 Pro Bono Requirements

-Many states require applicants to have worked a number of pro bono hours prior to admission.
-Please check the state bar website of the state in which you intend to practice to ensure compliance with this requirement.
-The Law School provides a number of opportunities for pro bono service including the work via with Pro Bono Board, the tax clinic, Guardian Ad Litem, designated Student Organization activities, and clinic work.
-For additional information, please contact the Office of Career and Student Development.
+Many states require applicants to have worked a number of pro bono hours prior to their admission to practice law.
+Please check the state bar website of the jurisdiction in which you intend to practice to ensure compliance with this requirement.
+Elon Law provides a number of opportunities for pro bono service.
+For additional information, contact the Office of Career and Student Development.